iqquee/monnify-go/README.md

 }
 ```

-## Initiate Bulk Transfer Status
+## List all Single Transfers
-Use this to get the initiated bulk transfer status
+Use this to list all single transfers
 ```go
 package main